-Impact Management Actions Cooling and Refrigeration Equipment Maintenance Access Provide for painted guidelines in terms of access and exit points.
+Impact Management Actions Cooling and Refrigeration Equipment Maintenance • Ensure all discharges from cooling and refrigeration equipment are going to the sanitary sewer and not to the street or storm drains.
+Access Provide for painted guidelines in terms of access and exit points.
 Consider the construction of raised islands to prevent motorist from entering and accessing through the wrong lane.
 Provide for pedestrian crossing.
 It is highly recommended that the premises, especially the area housing the tanks and pumps be paved, with impermeable slabs as opposed to interlocks.
 Water No dumping of waste products of any kind in or in close proximity to any surface water bodies.
 Contaminated runoff from the various operational activities such as greases, fuels, oils etc. should be prevented from entering any surface or ground water bodies.
 Ensure that surface water accumulating on-site are channeled and captured through a proper storm water management system to be treated in an appropriate manner before disposal into the environment.
 Treat oily water through an oil/water separator before it is drained to the sewer or collected by a licensed contractor.
 Prevent fuel spills: look at work practices, staff training, equipment and storage.
 Consider the use of environmentally friendly degreasers for washing and cleaning.
 Regularly monitor underground tanks and supply lines to detect leaks.
 Ensure groundwater monitoring wells are in place and are regularly monitored and sampled.
 Consider the installation of an automatic leak detection system.
 The leak detectors must be tested and monitored regularly.
 In the instance of an accidental spill, the effluent should be contained as far as possible in a separator pit.
-Washing Cars and other Vehicles ^
+Fire prevention and control Smoking should not be allowed on the premises.
+Ensure availability of sufficient fire hydrants.
+Ensure sufficient supply of water for fire hydrants.